 Type of Psychometric Tools:

-Today we have various type of psychometric tools available in HR, below are few majorly used tools and their importance:
+Today we have various type of psychometric tools in HR, below are few majorly used tools and their importance:

 DISC profiling measure four key factors of an individual